James Wilkinson: Revolutionary War service

-Wilkinson first served in Thompson's Pennsylvania rifle battalion, 1775–76, and was commissioned a captain in September 1775.
-He served as an aide to Nathanael Greene during the Siege of Boston, participated in the placing of guns on the Dorchester Heights in March 1776, and following the British abandonment of Boston, went with the rest of the Continental Army to New York where he left Greene's staff and was given command of an infantry company.
+Wilkinson first served in a Maryland militia unit in the summer of 1775.
+He then served in Thompson's Pennsylvania rifle battalion from September 1775 to March 1776, when he was commissioned as a captain in the 3rd New Hampshire Infantry, backdated to September 1775.
+He served as an aide to Nathanael Greene during the Siege of Boston and participated in the placing of guns on the Dorchester Heights in March 1776.
+Following the British evacuation of Boston, Wilkinson went with the rest of the Continental Army to New York, where he left Greene's staff and was given command of an infantry company in the 3rd New Hampshire.

-Sent to Canada as part of the reinforcements for Benedict Arnold's army besieging Quebec, he arrived just in time to witness the arrival of 8,000 British reinforcements under General John Burgoyne – which precipitated the collapse of the American effort in Canada.
+Sent to Canada as part of the reinforcements for Benedict Arnold's army besieging Quebec, he arrived just in time to witness the arrival of 8,000 British troops under General John Burgoyne – which precipitated the defeat of the American invasion of Canada.
 He became aide to Arnold just prior to the final retreat and left Canada with Arnold on the very last boat out.
-Shortly thereafter, he left Arnold's service and became an aide to General Horatio Gates in August 1776.
+In August 1776, he left Arnold's service and became an aide to General Horatio Gates.

 When Gates sent him to Congress with official dispatches about the victory at the Battle of Saratoga in 1777, Wilkinson kept the Continental Congress waiting while he attended to personal affairs.
-When he finally showed up, he embellished his own role in the victory, and was brevetted as a brigadier general (despite being only 20 years old at the time) on November 6, 1777, and appointed to the newly created Board of War.
-The promotion over more senior colonels caused an uproar among Continental officers, especially because Wilkinson's gossiping seemed to indicate he was a participant in the Conway Cabal, a conspiracy to replace George Washington with Horatio Gates as commander-in-chief of the Continental Army.
+When he arrived, he embellished his own role in the victory and was brevetted as a brigadier general on November 6, 1777, then appointed to the newly created Board of War.
+The promotion of a 20-year-old over more senior colonels caused an uproar among Continental officers, especially because Wilkinson's gossiping seemed to indicate he was a participant in the Conway Cabal, a conspiracy to replace George Washington with Horatio Gates as commander-in-chief of the Continental Army.
 Gates soon had enough of Wilkinson, and the young officer was compelled to resign in March 1778.
 On July 29, 1779, Congress appointed him clothier-general of the Army, but he resigned on March 27, 1781, due to his "lack of aptitude for the job".